MartinSchmeisser1/KNN-Classifier-Learning-Application-in-Mixed-Reality/README.md

 If you want to reset the cards you already scanned, just scan the Reset Card.

+The plot can be scaled or moved around in the room with using the grab gesture with two hands.

 Note that on the 2D version, the attribute hairvolume is missing.

 ### Precondition